How Does Surveillance Work in Costa Rica?

 - Follow subjects in public spaces

-- Photograph/video subjects in public locations
+- Photograph and video subjects in public locations

 - Document activities visible from public vantage points

-- Create GPS-stamped photo/video evidence (location metadata)
+- Create GPS-stamped photo and video evidence

 - Conduct background investigations using public records